 This setting determines the timing of the cash flow projections, whether you use a rolling 12-month projection or illustrate a calendar-year based projection starting at the beginning of the current year or the next year.
 See additional details on cash flow timing options.

+The third choice is a default, or customized, glide path for each client.
 If a glide path is enabled, the client's investment allocation will slowly migrate to the glide path allocation over the specified number of years.
 See additional details about glide paths.

 Default setting is RMD added to manual distribution.

 The default option combines any distributions inputted with the calculated RMD amount, for one distribution value (the sum of RMD and other distributions).

 Greater of RMD and manual distribution means that only one distribution will be used: either the distribution inputted, or the RMD amount, whichever is greater.

 No RMD, manual distribution only ignores the RMD and only uses distributions inputted.

 The default setting is Use cash reserve goal to manage cash levels